 - Lightly butter or spray a non-stick 8 or 9-inch round or square pan.

-- In a bowl stir flour, sugars, zest and cinnamon.
+- In a bowl, stir flour, sugars, zest and cinnamon.

-- To the remaining mixture add egg, sour cream, vanilla, baking powder and baking soda.
+- To the remaining mixture, add egg, sour cream, vanilla, baking powder and baking soda.

 - Spread in prepared pan, scatter blueberries on top and sprinkle with reserved cup of crumb mixture.

-- Let cool on wire rack.
+- Let cool on a wire rack.

 Notes

-Organization: always read the recipe first and make sure you have all the ingredients, at the right temperatures, and also the rest of the equipment and space to make it.
-This will make the process so much easier!
+- Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
+This will make the process so much easier.

-Baking time: keep in mind that all ovens and pans are different, even if they look the same or very similar.
-The baking time in my recipes are as accurate as I they can be, but keep in mind that it might take more or sometimes less.
-You can use an oven thermometer to check that your oven is the right temperature.
-I recommend you keep track of how our oven works and what tiny details you might need to adjust.
+- Baking time: keep in mind that all ovens and pans are different, even if they look similar.
+The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
+You can use a thermometer(like the OXO oven thermometer) to check that your oven is at the right temperature.
+I recommend you keep track of how your oven works and what tiny details you might need to adjust.

-- Prep Time: 20
+- Prep Time: 20 minutes

-- Cook Time: 45
+- Cook Time: 45 minutes

 - Category: Cakes